 Give the author's TED Talk a watch too.

-Hope you enjoyed this weeks podcast!
-Stay tuned for next weeks podcast with Gooseberry director, Mathieu Auvray!
+Hope you enjoyed this weeks post!
+Stay tuned for next weeks post with Gooseberry director, Mathieu Auvray!